Urinary Tract Infections (UTIs) are a common health issue that affects millions of people worldwide,

 with a Naturopathic Doctor, choosing the right herbal anti-microbials based on the strain of

-2. Anti-adhesion support: Some studies suggest that cranberry products such as PACs and D-
+bacteria in volved can make all of the difference. - Anti-adhesion support: Some studies suggest that cranberry products such as PACs and D-

 mannose may help prevent biofilm formation in the urinary tract by preventing bacteria from